 Industries that are currently seeing a drive in recruitment are education, engineering and law.
 The hospitality and retail industries have a high turnover of staff and so often recruit all year round.
 The creative arts and design sector, although highly competitive, is often recruiting in London, while marketing and PR is thriving in cities such as Birmingham and Manchester.

-For tips and information on how best to approach the job market, see job hunting.
+Get tips on how best to approach the job market and find a job.

 If you are coming from outside the UK and you have a different mother tongue than English, you may be able to find teaching work as a modern foreign language (MFL) teacher.
 The main languages taught in schools in the UK are French, Spanish and German.

 There is a shortage of professionals in these subjects and a demand for talented individuals.
 If you have a university degree or English equivalent, and a good grasp of English language, you may be entitled to bursary support in order to complete the required postgraduate study to become a teacher of modern foreign languages.

 For more information on teaching languages in the UK, available bursaries and training options, go to Teach Modern Foreign Languages .

 Graduate schemes are available at many of the UK’s large and multinational companies in sectors such as banking, technology and engineering, and retail.
 A list of companies offering schemes can be found in the job sectors and graduate job search.
 For small and medium-sized enterprises (SMEs), you will have to apply directly.
 Research individual companies to find out what graduate positions and work experience is available at SMEs.

 To get a foot in the door of an organisation, many students in the UK look for work experience.
 If you are successful in securing a place, the work could happen for any amount of time and at any point.

 Your university’s international office can help you find and apply for work experience and internships.